This article is an in-depth profile of Business Network International.

-When you want to join, you’ll need to visit your local chapter in person.
-Make sure that you’re prepared to talk at length about your business and the goals that you have.
+When you want to join, you'll need to visit your local chapter in person.
+Make sure that you're prepared to talk at length about your business and the goals that you have.
 You should also take some business cards with you to pass along to other members of the chapter.
-The membership costs that you pay will provide you with access to:

 Your expenses will cover the cost of the meeting space, some of the refreshments, and various member-only activities.
 Along with the participation requirements mentioned previously, being a member means that you'll need to provide referrals whenever possible.